dragosroua/CellKit/Documentation/Tutorials/Configuration.md

 # Configuration Guide

-Learn how to use `CellConfiguration` and `MetadataViewConfig` to customize CellKit cells for your specific needs.
+Learn how to use `CellConfiguration` and `MetadataViewConfig` to customize MetaCellKit cells for your specific needs.

 ## Overview

-CellKit provides two main configuration approaches:
+MetaCellKit provides two main configuration approaches:
 1. **Simple Configuration** - Quick setup with sensible defaults
 2. **Advanced Configuration** - Full control over appearance and behavior